Zurich Insurance Group: Farmers

 Zurich's Farmers Insurance segment includes Farmers Management Services, which provides non-claims related management services to the Farmers Exchanges (not owned by Zurich).
 Zurich also owns the Farmers RE business which includes reinsurance assumed from the Farmers Exchange by the Group.
 Zurich's Farmers Insurance Group is the third largest insurance group in the United States.

 MetLife

 In December 2020, the Zurich group purchased the property and casualty insurance segment from MetLife for US$3.6 billion.
 The purchase, combined with a 10-year cooperation agreement between Farmers and MetLife is financed by Zurich group with US$2.43 billion while the remaining US$1.51 billion is contributed by Farmers.

 Zurich Ireland

 Officially known as Zurich Insurance plc ('ZIP'), Zurich Ireland is a wholly owned subsidiary.
 ZIP is an Irish insurance company originally incorporated in 1950 and is Zurich Insurance Group's main legal entity for writing non-life insurance business in Europe.
 ZIP writes non-life insurance business across the European Union through its Irish head office and network of branches.

+In July 2023, it was announced that ZIP would undergo a "cross-border conversion" from a public limited company in Ireland to a Aktiengesellschaft (stock corporation) in Germany.

+Zurich North America

+Zurich expanded into US and Canadian market in 1912 to become one of the leading commercial P&C insurance provider.
+It serves a diverse set of industries including automotive, agriculture, construction, manufacturing, technology and numerous others.

+Zurich Kotak General Insurance Company

+Zurich Insurance owns 70% of Zurich Kotak General Insurance, headquartered in Mumbai.
+It offers non-life insurance products like motor, car, bike, health, travel, home insurance and others.